bullusii/nested-stack-example/lambda-writer/README.md

 DUPLICATE the template.yml > template.package.yml
 REPLACE CodeUri value with s3://$BUCKET/$HASH

-aws s3 cp template.package.yml s3:LOCATION IN GLOBAL FOR TEMPLATE
+aws s3 cp template.package.yml s3:BUCKET/DESIRED_LOCATION

-This will be built from the master stack
+The desired location above will need to be referenced in the global template for templateURL.